SignalK/signalk-to-nmea0183/README.md

 To use the plugin you need to
 1. activate the plugin and the relevant sentences under /plugins/configure (see image below)
-2. add a configuration `toStdout` to the `serialport` you want the sentences to go to
+2. add a configuration to the pipedProviders section of the .signalk/settings.json file.
+Add a `toStdout` to the `serialport` where you want the sentences to go as per the example below.

 ```
 ...